 By Terry Trucco

 How does this translate into a hotel?
-We headed downtown to find out.
+I headed downtown to find out.

 An early Web site photo displayed a traditional brick edifice, so we were startled to see a wide glass-and-metal structure cutting a hip but low 21st-century profile that blends with the surroundings.
 Owner Edmond Li, a local real estate developer, wanted an open, light-filled lobby – nothing dark or intimidating, we were told – and he got it.
 Build a hotel from scratch, and floor-to-ceiling windows are yours.